 Social safety net transfers following a natural disaster can be substantial.
 Deryugina [2017] finds that there is a decade-long increase in (non-disaster) government transfers in disaster counties following large hurricanes.
 The transfers include unemployment insurance, income maintenance payments, disability insurance, and public medical payments.
-An important assumption in our setting is that, conditional on block-level damage, direct social safety net transfers based on injury or job loss are the same for victims of disaster aid and no-aid tornadoes.
-We discuss reasons why our federal disaster assistance estimates might best be interpreted as a lower (or upper) bound in Section 4 when we describe our econometric model in detail.
+An important assumption in our setting is that, conditional on block-level damage, direct social safety net transfers are the same for victims of disaster aid and no-aid tornadoes.
+We discuss reasons why our disaster aid estimates might best be interpreted as a lower (or upper) bound in Section 4 when we describe our econometric model in detail.